RowanMcDonald/exhaust_pipe/README.md

 This behavior is described in a github issue here: https://github.com/tailwindlabs/tailwindcss/issues/1010

 ## What is the problem with this behavior?
-1. It fails silently.
+1. The order of css rule definitions is opaque to developers.
+2. Conflicts fail silently.
    1. Unnecessary classes make it past code review
    2. Developers have to root out the conflict themselves.

-2. It isn't friendly to component based applications.
+3. Silent failures and unexpected effects make this behavior unfriendly to component based applications.

 In component based applications, we often want to allow developers to merge style lists.
 We want to be able to support two behaviors:
    1. Merge and raise errors about conflicts
    2. Merge and override the style (e.g. when we pass in the `m-0` class, we want to remove the `m-4` class.